-2013 and 2015 trial results ('14 was a bust, wrecked by hail).
-We looked at a combination of insecticide and antimicrobial sprays in a Vignoles vineyard at Geneva.
-Alternate rows were sprayed with the insecticide Delegate (2013) or Mustang Maxx (2015) weekly beginning at 15° Brix, with the remaining rows receiving no insecticide.
-Then, within these insecticide-plus or minus rows, we applied various antimicrobial treatments, also on a weekly schedule.
-These included KMS (0.5% or 1.0%), Kocide at 2 lb/A (2013 only), Oxidate (2015 only), and Fracture (2015 only).
-Most antimicrobial treatments began at 15° Brix, before symptoms were present, but a few were either "rescue" treatments applied as soon as symptoms were seen or one-time shots.
+Field trial results.
+We looked at a combination of insecticide and antimicrobial sprays in a research 'Vignoles' vineyard near Geneva, NY in 2013, '15, and '16.
+Alternate rows were sprayed with the insecticide Mustang Maxx (zeta-cypermethrin) weekly beginning at 15° Brix, with the remaining rows receiving no insecticide.
+Then, within the "insecticide +" or "insecticide -" rows, we applied various antimicrobial treatments, also on a weekly schedule.
+These treatments included KMS (0.5% or 1.0%), copper hydroxide (2013 only), Oxidate, and the new biorational product, Fracture.
+Most antimicrobial treatments began at 15° Brix, before symptoms were present, but a few were not applied until symptoms were visible.

-As shown in Fig. 34 below, in 2013 the antimicrobial treatments applied with insecticide provided an average of 50% control (vs. untreated check); antimicrobials without insecticide provided an average of 9% control; and insecticide without antimicrobials provided 15% control.
+In 2013, the antimicrobial treatments applied with insecticide provided an average of 50% control relative to the untreated check; antimicrobials without insecticide provided an average of 9% control; and insecticide without antimicrobials provided 15% control (data not shown).